RaphaelBRodrigues/rabbitmq-nodejs-exemple/README.md

 # RabbitMQ Nodejs Exemple
 This repository contains a exemple of communication between two applications using RabbitMQ as a broker

-The application `rabbitmq-producer` is a web api responsible for capture the client's message and send to the queue, and the `rabbitmq-consumer` is listening the broker and consuming his data
+The application `rabbitmq-producer` is a web api responsible that capture the client's message and send to the queue, and the `rabbitmq-consumer` is listening the broker and consuming his data

 ## Getting Started
 * Create a `.env` file based on `.env.exemple` inside the following folders `rabbitmq-consumer` and `rabbitmq-producer`